 POWER RETRACTABLE SOFT TOP

 Concerns about interior noise levels have convinced some carmakers to substitute heavy and complex retractable-hardtop systems for cloth roofs, but the Audi TT Roadster’s triple-layer soft top suppresses outside wind and road noise very effectively.

 Under the Hood

-Audi TT models use one of three turbocharged engines, all powerful, responsive and efficient.
+2014 Audi TT models offer a choice of two turbocharged engines, both powerful, responsive and efficient.
 The TT uses a 2.0-liter 4-cylinder making 211 horsepower and the TTS has the same basic engine tuned for 265 horsepower.
-The TT RS uses a 2.5-liter 5-cylinder with 360 horsepower.
-The 4-cylinder TT and TTS are available only with a 6-speed S tronic dual-clutch automatic transmission.
-Consistent with its high-performance nature, the TT RS comes only with a 6-speed manual gearbox.
-All TT versions have Audi's quattro all-wheel drive.
+The only transmission is a 6-speed S tronic dual-clutch automatic.
+All TT’s have Audi’s quattro all-wheel drive as standard equipment.

 2.0-liter turbocharged inline-4